KevinKelley/KevinKelley.github.io/wiki/Json_Parser.md

 layout: default
 ---

 Disclaimer again; this is meant to be a reasonably-sized example, not a working parser.
-Use it to understand the [[Parser Monad]], not to actually parse Json. [[source code]]
+Use it to understand the [Parser Monad](/wiki/Parser_Monad.html), not to actually parse Json. [source code](/wiki/source_code.html)

 Overview
 ===